 You can get a power of attorney document by retaining service from an attorney for power of attorney.
 These are usually law firms specializing in estate planning, wills and testaments, or business law.

 Slater & Zurz is a reliable Akron law firm with experience in creating POA documents that comply with Ohio law.
 Becoming a power of attorney is a heavy responsibility, so make sure that the person you designate is someone you trust, lives nearby, and is readily available to handle your affairs.

 A general power of attorney is a power of attorney designated for a specific period of time when the grantor will be unable to make financial decisions or advocate for their medical needs.

 A durable power of attorney, on the other hand, allows the principal to make their own decisions up until the point that they’re unable to.
 This could be when old age renders them unable to, or if they have an unexpected medical issue that doesn’t allow them to understand treatment options or consent to specific ones they want.

 A power of attorney allows the agent to make financial decisions, medical decisions, or both.
 This can include paying bills or investing money.
 It can also include conducting real estate transactions or managing retirement accounts.

 However, the agent cannot change the individual’s last will and testament, even if they believe the changes would be in the grantor’s best interests.

 Do you need to include a power of attorney in your estate planning?
 Slater & Zurz can help.
-We are Akron power of attorney lawyers with plenty of experience creating specific long-term legal protection for your unique situation.
+We are Akron probate attorneys with plenty of experience creating specific long-term legal protection for your unique situation.
 Call us today at (330) 762-0700 when you need an experienced power of attorney lawyer in Akron.